 NUTRITION AND FEEDING

-We plant our own organically grown forage so that we will always know the nutrition in our hay.
-Until our first harvest, we go out of our way to find the best organic hay in the area for our goats.
-Likewise, the custom grain mix we feed our milking does and growing kids is organic, non-GMO, non-soy and non-corn.
+While our goats get to nosh on lush pasture during the Spring, Summer and Fall, we go out of our way to find the best non-chemically treated hay in the area for their winter meals.
+Likewise, the custom grain mix we feed our milking does and growing kids is organically grown and non-GMO.
 This is top dressed with black oil sunflower seeds and flax seed.
 Occasionally I treat them with some Chaffhaye, which they love.
-It’s a good vehicle for sprinkling with herbs they might need, as it is slightly moist and they stick.
+It’s a good vehicle for sprinkling with herbs they might need, as it is slightly moist and the powdered herbs stick.

 While our goats have free access to quality hay at all times, we do provide herbal supplementation for selenium, copper and other minerals they require on an as-needed basis, as we live in a somewhat deficient area for selenium.
 And of course they have free access to fresh water with a dollop of organic apple cider vinegar added at all times.